Risograph Effect

 Portraits

-Faces, shoulders, profiles, and hair shapes respond beautifully to limited-color printing because the tonal simplification can make them feel more iconic.
+Faces, shoulders, profiles, and hair shapes respond beautifully to limited-color printing because tonal simplification can make them feel more iconic.

 Posters and graphic artwork